Star Wars Holiday Special: Distribution

-Despite only airing once on American television, bootleg recordings of the special uploaded to the Internet led to it becoming a cult classic among Star Wars fans.
+Despite the special only airing once on American television, bootleg recordings uploaded to the Internet led to it becoming a cult classic among Star Wars fans.

 The cartoon segment appeared as an Easter egg on the 2011 Star Wars: The Complete Saga Blu-ray set, making it the only portion of the special to be officially released in any home video format.
 The cartoon was also released on Disney+ on April 2, 2021, under the name The Story of the Faithful Wookiee.

 International broadcast

 The program was seen in Canada on CTV on the same evening as the CBS broadcast.
 Toronto CTV station CFTO-TV aired the program at 7 pm, an hour earlier than seen on the nearest American outlet, WIVB-TV in Buffalo, New York.
 It was also distributed and seen in Australia and New Zealand.
 In Australia it was repeated multiple times on local stations between 1979 and 1984.
 It aired in France on January 1, 1980, on TF1, in a shortened 72-minute version, dubbed in French.

-It was shown on Swedish SVT on May 31, 1979 as Stjärnornas krig - och fred (literally "Star Wars - and Peace").
+It was shown on Swedish SVT on May 31, 1979 as Stjärnornas krig – och fred (literally "Star Wars – and Peace").

-It aired in the Republic of Ireland on RTÉ 2 on Christmas Day 1979.
+It aired in the Republic of Ireland on RTÉ 2 on 27 December 1979.
 The special was also broadcast in Honduras on Canal 5 and Brazil on TV Bandeirantes (on Christmas Day, 1981).